Continuing Student Equity Scholarship

 - The University receives a high volume of applications for scholarships; meeting the eligibility criteria may not guarantee applicants a scholarship offer.

-- To be eligible for this scholarship, applicants must have met all of the eligibility criteria by the closing date.
+- To be eligible for this scholarship, applicants must have met all of the eligibility criteria by the HECS-Help Census date.
 Applications received after the closing date will not be considered.
 This Scholarship cannot be deferred.

 - The University reserves the right to recoup scholarship payments if your circumstances change and you no longer meet the eligibility criteria.

 The following are considered as eligible means tested Centrelink Benefits